Test-Driven Development for Code Generation: INTRODUCTION

 \section{INTRODUCTION}

-\IEEEPARstart{L}{arge Language Models} (LLMs), herald a transformative era in software development.
-However, the importance of correctness in this domain cannot be overstated.
-Despite their advanced capabilities, LLMs often exude a deceptive confidence in their outputs, which can be misleadingly erroneous.
-This issue becomes especially critical when these models are deployed in production environments, where the stakes are high, and the cost of failure is significant.
-In such scenarios, ensuring the correctness of code generated by LLMs is paramount.
-The potential pitfalls of LLMs, such as generating syntactically correct but logically flawed code, or failing to adhere to specific requirements, underscore the need for stringent validation mechanisms.
-Ensuring correctness is not just about preventing errors, it's about building trust in machine-generated code and ensuring it meets the rigorous standards required in real-world applications.
+Large Language Models (LLMs) are transforming software development.
+However, the importance of correctness in this domain remains a challenge.
+Despite their advanced capabilities, LLMs often exude deceptive confidence in their outputs, which can be misleadingly erroneous \cite{spiess2024quality, liu2024your, virk2024enhancing}.
+This issue becomes especially critical when the cost of failure is high.
+The potential pitfalls of LLMs, such as generating syntactically correct but logically flawed code or failing to adhere to specific requirements, underscore the need for stringent validation mechanisms.
+Ensuring correctness is not just about preventing errors.
+It is about building trust in machine-generated code and ensuring it meets the rigorous standards required in real-world applications.
+Programmers will need to act as quality assurance specialists, spending more time checking the validity of autogenerated code, utilizing both traditional testing tools and advanced automated program repair techniques to ensure code quality \cite{lyu2024automatic}

+Generating tests has gained additional momentum with the emergence of LLMs, and recent techniques boast testing performance similar to human-written tests.
+Past work, however, has questioned how coverage as a goal may not be an effective target to set \cite{fraser2015does}.
+If LLMs fail to handle edge cases regarding code, generated tests derived from the implementation can be as wrong as the generated code itself.
+While LLMs might be useful in helping developers formalize intent, this paper does not seek to answer the question "When and how should AI write tests?".
+This work rather seeks to explore whether there might be a better paradigm for utilizing tests in LLM-based code generation.

+Test-driven development (TDD) \cite{beck2022test} offers a structured approach to mitigate the risks associated with code generation.
+This software development process revolves around the repetitive cycle of writing a test for a specific function or feature, developing code to pass that test, and subsequently refactoring the code to meet the desired standards of quality and efficiency.
+Hence, TDD could serve as a critical framework for validating the correctness and functionality of LLM-generated code.